Samsung/Tizen.NET/_posts/2020-02-03-Using-a-Custom-Font-to-Your-XamarinForms-Tizen-Application.md

 It wasn't any different on Tizen.
 As we introduced in a [previous blog post](https://samsung.github.io/Tizen.NET/tizen%20.net/custom-fonts), using custom fonts in your Tizen .NET applications wasn't so simple.

 Xamarin.Forms 4.5.0 introduced a [new uniform way](https://github.com/xamarin/Xamarin.Forms/pull/6013) to specify custom fonts across platforms.
 You could define custom fonts on each platform and use them in the same way by including them as `Application Resources`, which was a feature available from [Xamarin.Forms 4.5.0 Pre Release 1](https://www.nuget.org/packages/Xamarin.Forms/4.5.0.142-pre1).
-Unfortunately, this version of Xamarin.Forms didn't include support for Tizen.
-However, we added Tizen support, and now you don't need to write code to use the fonts.
+This version of Xamarin.Forms didn't include support for Tizen; however, we've added Tizen support, and now you don't need to write code to use the fonts.
 You can choose from thousands of fonts to use in your Xamarin.Forms Tizen application.

 > **NOTE**: This change is effective as of [Xamarin.Forms 4.5.0 Pre Release 2](https://www.nuget.org/packages/Xamarin.Forms/4.5.0.187-pre2) and higher.